mosstar/mosstar-dev-stack/README.md

 # Mosstar Development Stack

-This repository contains the docker-compose file for the development stack of Mosstar projects.
+This repository contains the docker compose file for the development stack of Mosstar projects.

 ## Installation